 Marshall Islands: Personal Taxation

-There is no Marshall Islands wages and salaries tax liability for non-resident domestic companies or their employees
+There is no wage and salary tax liability for non-resident domestic companies or their employees in the Marshall Islands.

-With respect to resident companies' employees, businesses are required to withhold and pay to the National Government a tax imposed on the employee's wages and salaries.
+With respect to resident companies' employees, businesses are required to withhold a tax imposed on the employee's wages and salaries and pay to the national government.

-The wages and salaries tax, as previously mentioned, is 8% per annum on the first US$10,400 of taxable income earned by the employee, and 12% thereafter.
+The wage and salary tax, as previously mentioned, is 8% per annum on the first US$10,400 of taxable income earned by the employee, and 12% thereafter.